Sp3EdeR/revanced-auto-patcher/README.md

 * [YouTube Music](https://www.apkmirror.com/apk/google-inc/youtube-music/)

 # Default Usage - Automatic Source Downloading
 This method automatically downloads everything needed (from [APKMirror](https://www.apkmirror.com) and [Github](https://github.com)), and creates the patched APK file.
-By default, the script uses [ReVanced Extended patches](https://github.com/inotia00/revanced-patches) to modify APKs.
+By default, the script uses [ReVanced patches](https://github.com/ReVanced/revanced-patches) to modify APKs.
 Only place supported APKs, and only supported versions in this folder, otherwise the patching will fail.
 Create the following folder structure:

 ```
 ReVanced